-On a fine day during HKIFF this spring, Ms. Bérénice Reynaud generously offered me an hour for an interview.
-She talked about her move from an academic background in Philosophy and Political Science to Cinema Studies; her early interests in experimental films; the fun she has had commuting between both sides of the Atlantic and then the Pacific, participating and then programming different film festivals; her efforts to spot and promote quality Chinese independent films; and her opinion on the difference between European film festivals and American film festivals.
+On a fine day during HKIFF this spring, Ms. Bérénice Reynaud talked about her move from an academic background in Philosophy and Political Science to Cinema Studies; her early interests in experimental films; the fun she has had commuting between both sides of the Atlantic and then the Pacific, participating and then programming different film festivals; her efforts to spot and promote quality Chinese independent films; and her opinion on the difference between European film festivals and American film festivals.
 Moreover, she explained why people like Mary Stephen is rather important to Chinese indie cinema.

 Can we begin with your experience as a programmer or consultant to different film festivals?